cipz/cybersecuritybase_ctf/README.md

 ![](20_Steganography_III/solution/sol_2.png)

 ## 21. Password IV

+> *Solaire has forgotten his password.
+Can you help him [out](/21_Password_IV/redstone)?*

+This challenge gives another binary file that appears to be a compiled c/c++ file when viewed with the previous online file analyzer.
+Afterwards I ran the program with `gdb` and looked for the flag in the registers, by setting breakpoints and controlling the status of the memory before and after inserting a string as password in the program.

+*Unfortunately I did not manage yet to find the hidden flag for this challenge.*

 ## 22. Country roads

 > *The president of Finnish municipality and l33t speaking appreciation society forgot his password.
 Here is the unshadowed information 'cybersecbase:$6$LwmDTb98$cIjJQLh.mC2qDP2EUgpLetTlcoQ7q4m0a7AuodF0xFBJKpxvKRLYMoSUe4db86be9PV9jHWDC0p.HwBR2p4cT.:1000:1000:csb,,,:/home/cybersecbase:/bin/bash'*